Home-Start in Greater Manchester – our response to Covid-19

 How we are currently making a difference to vulnerable families

-Home-Start is one of the UK’s leading family support charities, with five local charities routed firmly in the communities of Greater Manchester.
+Home-Start is one of the UK’s leading family support charities, with four local charities routed firmly in the communities of Greater Manchester.
 We offer volunteer-led family support to parents and children in their own homes for a range of reasons- poverty, poor mental health, isolation, illness and disability, domestic abuse and much more.

 Recent events- community lockdowns, social distancing and isolation and the lack of food supplies in local supermarkets has put an extraordinary amount of pressure on families, imagine how vulnerable families are coping?